DEONSKY/ProjectManagementAppDoc/README.md

 ### History Service

 This service is similar with logger service.
-But it includes less detail and data then user service.
+But it includes less detail and data than user service.
 And stores data which we want to show users with history pages.
 Isseues, sections, sprint and issues have history pages.

 Example Issue History Collection:
 ```